 “Have you ever stayed in the United States longer than the admission period granted to you by the U.S. government?”

 Overstaying a visa waiver or visa whilst in the United States and violating the conditions of a visa are deemed egregious violations.
 Thus, individuals who have overstayed a previous U.S. visa or ESTAs can expect to have trouble in obtaining subsequent visas or electronic travel authorizations for the United States.
 Even a day spent over the allotted time permitted on a visa or an ESTA will have consequences for the future admission prospects of an ESTA applicant.

 In 2016, additional rules to due heightened security and threats from terrorism.
-The ninth ESTA eligibility question was included into the ESTA form to disqualify individuals who have traveled to Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen since 2011.
+The ninth ESTA eligibility question was included into the ESTA form to disqualify individuals who have traveled to Iraq, Syria, Iran, Sudan, Libya, North Korea, Somalia or Yemen since 2011.
 These countries are deemed by DHS to pose a security risk and thus, ESTA applicants who have traveled to these countries since 2011 will need to disclose the fact on their ESTA application.